ikonikon/visualComparator/README.md

 visualComparator provides:
-- visual comparison of ecdf (empirical cumulative distribution function) between two datasets
+- visual comparison of ecdf's (empirical cumulative distribution functions) between two datasets
 - location amd magnitude of the maximum deviation between ecdf's
 - Kolomogorov-Smirnov test is used to compare the marginal distirbutions and extract the two-sample test p-value (p-value >0.05 suggests possibility of the two datasets originating from the same underlying model)